alexei-led/vertical-workload-autoscaler/sop/controller.md

     ```

 - [x] If an update is not allowed due to configuration (e.g., outside allowed windows), store the new recommendation and retry later.
-- [x] Record retry attempts and success/failure statuses in `WorkloadAutoscaler` status.
+- [x] Record retry attempts and success/failure statuses in `VerticalWorkloadAutoscaler` status.
-- [x] Update the `WorkloadAutoscaler` status after each reconcile loop.
+- [x] Update the `VerticalWorkloadAutoscaler` status after each reconcile loop.
 - [x] Implement support for delayed updates, including allowed update windows, grace periods, and update frequencies (considering timezones).

 ### 1.2 HPA Conflict Resolution